 The move is expected to “accelerate uptake” of passive house design, which emphasizes super-insulation and airtightness, said Katrin Klingenberg, executive director of the Chicago-based Passive House Institute U.S. The approach is used for schools, commercial buildings and apartments, not just houses.

-So far the group has certified 125 projects in North America, versus tens of thousands of certified passive house buildings in Europe, where higher energy costs offer greater incentive for energy efficiency.
+So far the group counts 125 certified projects in North America, far fewer than in Europe, where higher energy costs offer greater incentive for energy efficiency.

 Graham Wright, an engineer who led the committee that developed the new standards, noted that the German rules have been tweaked in other countries such as Sweden.
 But the U.S. changes are more sweeping.
 “We are now going into the standard-setting business,” he said.